This summer, learn English at York University and explore the exciting city of Toronto, Canada.

 - Access York University’s facilities, including computer labs, libraries, athletic facilities, residence, and restaurants

-- You graduated from high school
+- You graduated from high school (unless your high school has an articulation agreement with YUELI)

 - You’re at least 18 years old*